 The Adjusted R-squared of 0.3695 implies that approximately 36.95% of the variation in the dependent variable (stock price performance) is explained by the independent variables (environmental, social, social and bank size), after adjusting for the number of predictors in the model.
 Result also showed that F-statistic is 18.34471 and the p-value is 0.00, indicating model is statistically significant, meaning the independent variables collectively contributed to explaining the dependent variable.

-Table 6: Panel Data Regression Result
+Table 6.
+Panel Data Regression Result